 Unfortunately, all of that can be jeopardized with the compromise of just one password.
-Remember what happened when the Associated Press’ Twitter account was hacked?
+Remember what happened back in 2013 when the Associated Press’ Twitter account was hacked?
 The posts uploaded by hackers caused a national scare and managed to affect the stock market.

 Although not all social media account hacks have that outcome, a compromise could still cause a huge headache for your team, damage your reputation with your online communities, and even put critical company assets at risk.
 With digital theft now surpassing physical theft for businesses, there’s more at stake in protecting your online accounts and communities.

 If you’re a Social Media Manager or oversee your company’s social media communities, here’s your security action list today:

 1. Scan your computers: Do you have the latest, up-to-date security software running on your computer?
 Perform scans, check all browsers for updates, and reboot your computer if you haven’t in ages.
 This is the best defense against viruses and malware.